agormp/phylotreelib/README.md

      |      Translate all leaf names using oldname/newname pairs in namefile
      |
      |  treedist(self, other, normalise=True, verbose=False)
+     |      Deprecated: Use treedist_RF instead.
      |      Compute symmetric tree distance (Robinson Foulds) between self and other tree.
      |      Normalised measure returned by default
+     |
+     |  treedist_RF(self, other, normalise=False, rooted=False)
+     |      Compute symmetric tree distance (Robinson Foulds) between self and other tree.
+     |      normalise: divide RF distance by the total number of bipartitions in the two trees
+     |      rooted: take position of root into account
+     |
+     |  treedist_pathdiff(self, other)
+     |      Compute path difference tree-distance between self and other:
+     |      Euclidean distance between nodepath-dist matrices considered as vectors.
+     |      Measure described in M.A.
+Steel, D. Penny, Syst.
+Biol.
+42 (1993) 126–141
      |
      |  treesim(self, other, verbose=False)
      |      Compute normalised symmetric similarity between self and other tree